hassanMetwally/Soldiers/README.md

 - Crafted a cohesive visual style guide for the company, standardizing typography and color schemes, resulted in a 30% reduction in design revisions.

+## App view       Since Soldier's names are sensitive, I have presented them in an encrypted manner.

 ## App view
 ![Copy of Neon gradient mobile mockup linkedin post ](https://github.com/hassanMetwally/Soldiers/blob/master/images/1.png)